Contact Us for a Free Consultation (213) 542-0979

 Unreasonable Aggression in a Domestic Violence Dispute

-But, once you go too far — somebody pushes you and you punch them in the face — that's unreasonable.
+But, once you go too far — somebody pushes you, and you punch them in the face — that's unreasonable.
 You're not going to be determined to be the aggressor in that scenario.
 Obviously, if you cause a fight you would be the aggressor.
-But, there's other ways that you can be determined to be the aggressor.
+But there are other ways that you can be determined to be the aggressor.

 Domestic Violence Aggressor in Los Angeles